Vyral/shannon-doser/_posts/Listings/2020-09-04-just-listed-and-open-house-gorgeous-5-bedroom-home-hurry-before-its-gone.md

 ---
 layout: post
-title: Gorgeous 5 Bedroom Home!
+title: JUST LISTED and OPEN HOUSE!
+Gorgeous 5 Bedroom Home!
 Hurry Before It's GONE!
 date: 2020-09-04 18:51:00
 tags:
 excerpt: See all the details at 193.SDGandAssociates.com